Hassett-Tschinkel correspondence: Modality and projective hypersurfaces: Introduction

-Suppose that the subspace $U$ coincides with the maximal ideal $\mm$, or equivalently, $n=m$.
-Here we obtain a generically transitive $\GG_a^n$-action on the projective space $\PP^n$.
-Let us recall that {\it modality} of a $\GG_a^n$-action is the maximal number of parameters in a continuous family of $\GG_a^n$-orbits.
-In Section~\ref{sec2} modality is calculated in terms of the algebra $R$.
+Let $G$ be an algebraic group acting on an algebraic variety $X$.
+Recall that {\it modality} of the action is the maximal number of parameters in a continuous family of $G$-orbits on $X$.
+In Section~\ref{sec2} modality of a generically transitive $\GG_a^n$-action on $\PP^n$ is calculated in terms of the corresponding local algebra $R$.
 Also some estimates on modality are given.
 The next section is devoted to classification of $\GG_a^n$-actions on $\PP^n$ of modality one.
 The classification results in series of finite-dimensional 2-generated local algebras (Theorem~\ref{Tclas}).
-It implies that for every $n\ge 5$ there are exactly $n+1$ generically transitive $\GG_a^n$-actions on $\PP^n$ of modality one.
+It implies that for every given $n$ the number of actions of modality one is finite and for $n\ge 5$ there are exactly $n+1$ generically transitive $\GG_a^n$-actions on $\PP^n$ of modality one.
 On the contrary, actions of modality two admit moduli spaces of positive dimension.
 It brings some analogy with the embedding theory for homogeneous spaces of reductive groups with small complexity, cf.~\cite{Ti}.
-Let us also mention that finite-dimensional 2-generated local algebras occur in the study of pairs of commuting nilpotent matrices with a fixed cyclic vector.
-Lately there are many works in this direction, see~\cite{BI} and references there in.
-The variety of pairs of commuting nilpotent $n\times n$ matrices with a fixed cyclic vector admits a natural action of the general linear group.
-It is shown in \cite[Theorem~1.9]{Na} that if we consider the canonical map from the punctual Hilbert scheme $\text{Hilb}^n(\mathbb{A}^2)$ to the symmetric power $\text{Sym}^n(\mathbb{A}^2)$, the quotient by the action mentioned above is the fibre $H[n]$ over the point $np$, where $p$ is a point on $\mathbb{A}^2$.
-It would be interesting to interpret Hassett-Tschinkel correspondence in these terms.

-Next, generically transitive $\GG_a^n$-actions on projective hypersurfaces arise when $U$ is a hyperplane in the ideal $\mm$.
+Starting from Section~\ref{sec3} we study generically transitive $\GG_a^n$-actions on projective hypersurfaces.
+These actions correspond to the case when $U$ is a hyperplane in the ideal $\mm$.
 Generically transitive $\GG_a^n$-actions on the non-degenerate quadric $Q_n\subset\PP^{n+1}$ are described in~\cite{Sha}.
 It is shown there that for every $n$ such an action is unique up to isomorphism, and the corresponding pair $(R,U)$ is indicated.
-In Section~\ref{sec3} we characterize pairs $(R,U)$ representing actions on degenerate quadrics.
-It turns out that here families (of isomorphism classes) of actions admit moduli.
+We prove in Section~\ref{sec3} that families (of isomorphism classes) of generically transitive $\GG_a^n$-actions on a degenerate quadric admit moduli.
+In Theorem~\ref{qth} we characterize pairs $(R,U)$ representing actions on quadrics and develop an algebraic techniques to deal with such actions.
+More generally, Theorem~\ref{dth} states that if $U$ is a hyperplane in $\mm$ and the pair $(R,U)$ determines a generically transitive $\GG_a^n$-action on a hypersurface $X\subset\PP^{n+1}$, then the degree of $X$ equals the maximal exponent $d$ such that $\mm^d$ is not contained in $U$.